Skip to content

 The Long Garden in the summer of 1925

 The Long Garden was created for William Waldorf Astor in c.1896.
 It is Italianate in style and populated by topiary, sculpture and extensive herbaceous planting.
-In the mid-18th century, the Long Garden formed the northern section of the ‘Upper Gardens’ with formal areas planted with trees and shrubs.
+In the mid-18th century, the Long Garden formed the northern section of Cliveden's ‘Upper Gardens’ with formal areas planted with trees and shrubs.

 1 of 3